People

 Robert Friedman

-Robert Friedman is an associate at Gupta Wessler.
+Robert Friedman is Counsel at Gupta Wessler.
 He focuses on litigating under federal and state anti-discrimination and consumer protection statutes in cases across the country.
 He also has extensive experience representing plaintiffs in cases against government actors.
 Before joining the firm, Rob was a Senior Counsel at the Institute for Constitutional Advocacy and Protection, a public interest litigation organization housed at Georgetown University Law Center, and the Relman Civil Rights Fellow at Relman Colfax PLLC.
 He served as a law clerk to Judge Robert A. Katzmann of the U.S. Court of Appeals for the Second Circuit and Judge Jed S. Rakoff of the U.S. District Court for the Southern District of New York.

 Jessica Garland

-Jessie Garland is an associate at Gupta Wessler.
+Jessie Garland is an Associate at Gupta Wessler.
 She joined the firm as a litigation fellow in the San Francisco office following judicial clerkships with Judge David Barron of the U.S. Court of Appeals for the First Circuit and Judge Paul Engelmayer of the U.S. District Court for the Southern District of New York.
 She has also accepted a clerkship with Justice Elena Kagan on the U.S. Supreme Court.
 Jessie graduated from Yale Law School and was a Henry Fellow at Cambridge University, where she received an MPhil in Criminology.
 As a law student, Jessie worked on ineffective-assistance-of-counsel claims with the Ethics Bureau, litigated prisoner and immigrant cases in the Second Circuit with the Appellate Litigation Project, and interned for the Office of the Appellate Defender in New York.

 Thomas Scott-Railton